hugomrdias/connect-deps/readme.md

 Options
     --help               Show help.
-    --watch, -w          Watch for changes, works with the 'connect' command only.
+    --watch, -w          Watch for changes.
+    --connect, -c        Can be used with link command to also connect.

 Examples
     $ connect-deps link ../dep-folder
+    $ connect-deps link ../dep-folder1 ../dep-folder2 -c -w
     $ connect-deps connect -w
 ```